Nadahar/Mill-LAN-openHAB-Binding/bundles/org.openhab.binding.milllan/README.md

 | apiKey        | text    | API key to access the device         | N/A     | no      | no       |

 There are other configuration parameters, but they are created dynamically after the binding has connected to a device.
-These aren't Thing configurations, they configure the device itself, and the settings stored in the device.
+These aren't Thing configurations, they configure the device itself, and the settings are stored in the device.

 ## Channels